AckslD/vim-sisr/README.md

 # SISR: Search In Syntax Regions

 The idea for this plugin started when I wanted to search for a pattern but only inside equation-regions in a tex-document.
-I tried to find out if there was already a simple way to do this but couldn't find anything, except some ad-hoc answers on StackExchange.

 This plugin provides commands to search within specified syntax regions.
 One specifies these regions by a regex-pattern and can also ignore certain lines which for example are comments.